We are here for you MON-FRI 9AM-5PM info@systeum.cz +420 777 607 467

 Value Added Tax (DPH) for IT services is set at 21% and must be included in every invoice if you are registered as a VAT payer.

-As self-employed person, you can choose whether or not to become a VAT payer, provided your total income over the last 12 months doesn’t exceed CZK 2 million.
-Once you exceed this limit, you automatically become a mandatory VAT payer.
+As self-employed person, you can choose whether or not to become a VAT payer.
+However, this only applies if their income is up to 2 million crowns in the last 12 calendar months (according to the fulfillment carried out, not when it arrives in the account).
+If they exceed this income threshold, they become a mandatory VAT payer.

 TIP: We recommend monitoring the CZK 2 million limit every month.